The large-scale monopole of the power spectrum in a Euclid-like survey: wide-angle effects, lensing, and the `finger of the observer': Monopole moment of the power spectrum

 It is common knowledge that the FKP estimator suffers from several drawbacks on the largest scales that can be probed in a survey.
 For instance, (i) it returns a smoothed version of the true power spectrum, (ii) it underestimates power due to the so-called integral constraint \citep{Peacock+Nicholson1991} and (iii) has correlated errors.
 In this section, we briefly discuss the impact of these effects on our measurements.

 A redshift survey probes the galaxy distribution within a finite (non-periodic) volume over which the basis functions of the Fourier expansion (plane waves) are not orthonormal.
-Because of this, the expectation value of the FKP estimates is
+Because of this, the expectation value of the FKP estimates, in the global plane-parallel approximation, is

 where $P_0(k)$ denotes the `true' underlying monopole moment, $\widetilde{W}(\mathbf{k})$ is the window function of the survey -- i.e. the Fourier transform of $W(\mathbf{x})$ -- and $P_\text{IC}(k)$ is a systematic error (known as the `integral constraint') that we discuss below.
 To begin with, let us focus on the first term within the square parentheses.
 In simple words, the FKP estimator mixes different Fourier modes and computes a weighted average of the true power present in a realisation.
 Usually, the weight $|\widetilde{W}(\mathbf{k})|^2$ displays a series of peaks with gradually decreasing amplitudes as $k$ grows.
 The main peak is located around $k=0$ and has a width of $k_W \simeq S^{-1/3}$ (unless $\mc{S}$ is strongly elongated, in which case $k_W$ coincides with the reciprocal of the shortest dimension).